ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-debug/debugging-bl33-uefi-5.md

 ![uefi symbol files alt-text#center](images/uefi_symbol_files.png "Figure 3.
 Add uefi symbol files")

+{{% notice %}}
+If you are running Arm Development Studio 2023.1 or greater, LLVM Dwarf parser is enabled by default

+You do not have to do the following steps.
+{{% /notice %}}

-ArmDS currently has [BETA] support for DWARF 5 formats.
+ArmDS versions 2023.a or 2023.0 and previous have [BETA] support for DWARF 5 formats.
 EDK2 builds the debug files in DWARF 5 format.
 In order to properly load the debug files, follow the instructions [here](https://developer.arm.com/documentation/101470/2023-0/Reference/Standards-compliance-in-Arm-Debugger)